DavidMenrath/notebook_testing/README.md

 ### 4. Run Offline on Your Computer

-If you prefer to work on your own computer, you can **download the repository** and run the notebooks locally.
-This gives you full control over your environment and data but requires setting up Python and Jupyter Notebook.

-We will provide a separate guide on how to install Python and Jupyter Notebook for offline use.
+If you already have Python installed on your computer, you can download the notebooks and **run them locally**.
+This allows you to work in your own environment with full control over your files and installed libraries.
+You can either manually download the repository as a ZIP file and extract it.
+If you are familiar with GitHub, you can also clone the repository using Git to keep it organized on your machine.
+If you prefer to keep your own version and track changes, you can fork the repository on GitHub and work with it independently.
+Running the notebooks locally requires Python and Jupyter Notebook to be set up on your system.

 ---